wp-plugins/activecampaign-subscription-forms/readme.txt

 Please make sure that your login information is correct, and that you have at least one Integration form already created in the ActiveCampaign system.

-= What does "Fetch form with each page load" mean? =

-If you check this box, WordPress will re-request the details of your form each time the page is loaded.
-For performance reasons, it's best to leave this box unchecked.

 == Screenshots ==

-1. Entering your ActiveCampaign API information
+1. Entering your ActiveCampaign API connection information
 2. Selecting the subscription form to display
 3. Confirmation that your settings have been saved
 4. Viewing the subscription form on the public side when using the plugin